 - Delegate fee

-Additional costs not covered by the $1,300 fee:
+Additional costs not included:

 - Food: students should budget approximately $60 USD per day